Oak wilt: Chemical control

-Cultural Control
+Cultural control

 Mechanical

 Mechanical separation of the underground root connections will not allow the disease to transfer to adjacent trees.
 However, ensuring all root connections are severed is difficult and impractical to verify.
 Notwithstanding, digging a trench (or plowline) four feet deep around infected trees is an effective cultural control strategy.
 The plowline should encompass any infected tree.
 In practice this consists of all trees expected to be connected by a root graft with an infected tree, in addition to all symptomatic trees.
 In the Mid-West, a plowline 50 feet away from infected trees is recommended.
 In Central Texas, live oak lateral roots grow at a shallow depth in rocky soil, allowing an extensive root network with neighboring trees.
 For this reason, a plowline 100 feet away from infected trees is recommended.
 A second plowline between all symptomatic trees and visibly healthy trees will reinforce this control strategy.

 The plowline can be created with agricultural machinery, such as an excavator, rock saw, vibratory plow, and bulldozer with ripper or subsoiler.
 Equipment costs and availability will vary.

 The placement of a root barrier can offer additional protection to trenching, but increases total costs.
 A geomembrane is a semipermeable textile (similar to landscape fabric) that physically blocks roots from coming into contact.
 It is essential that trenching and geomembrane installation occur before removing infected trees.

 Sanitation

-Sanitation entails removing infectious material to reduce inoculum before new infections a can develop.
+Sanitation entails removing infectious material to reduce inoculum before new infections can develop.
 Red oaks are the only group capable of forming spore mats, designated as PSPTs.
 Therefore, removing any PSPTs that become infected is essential to minimize new infection foci.
 Furthermore, removing all PSPTs, regardless of symptoms, within an infected area reinforces the process.
 In practice this consists of removing all PSPTs within the plowline (see Mechanical).
 Trees will need to be removed annually to sustain control over the years.
 Tree removal involves felling and burying or burning the logs, ensuring all inoculum is discarded.
 Alternatively, logs and slash can be chipped or mulched on site.
 Tree stumps can also be removed to increase sanitation.

 Girdling infected trees is another method to reduce the spread of oak wilt; although, not as effective as whole tree removal.
 Girdling requires the complete detachment of the cambium from the PSPTs.
 Moreover, debarking the trunk of the tree (up to 4 feet) is essential.
 Oak wilt does not produce fruiting bodies on dead or dry wood.
 Debarking speeds the drying process and assists Hypoxylon coccineum in colonizing the wood.

 Sap beetles are opportunistic insects, incapable of penetrating a tree without an open wound.
 Therefore, avoid pruning or felling oak trees when fungal spores and beetles are active.
 In the Mid-West avoid injuring oaks from April to October and prune limbs after the first hard frost, or from November until April.
 In Texas avoid pruning oaks from February through June.
 Moreover, clean pruning equipment between each tree and apply tree paint to any injury or open wound.
 Injuries often occur during construction and severe weather.